specialized806/microsoft-365-docs/microsoft-365/syntex/syntex-licensing.md

 - Accounts payable accelerator
 - Taxonomy features (including import using SKOS, SKOS formatting reference, push content type to hub, and term store reports)
 - PDF merge and extract pages
-- Content processing rules (including move or copy a file, set a content type, and translate a document)
+- Content processing rules (including rules to move or copy a file, set a content type, and translate a document (to translate a document, you must have the document translation [pay-as-you-go service](syntex-pay-as-you-go-services.md) enabled)

 ## If you still have active per-user licenses